cochraef/LuaLaTeX-CAS/luacas/doc/lualatex/luacas/README.md

 The package manager for your local TeX distribution ought to work just fine.
 Alternatively, download luacas.tds.zip and unzip the file in the root of one of your TDS trees.
 You may need to update some filename database after this (this may vary depending on your TeX distribution).

+To run the LuaCAS tests, navigate to the luacas directory in either repository, and run the command
+`lua test\main.lua`.
+You will need Lua version 5.3 or later.

+# Documentation

+Documentation for any version is included with the release.

 # Authors

 This package is authored and maintained by Evan Cochrane and Timothy All.

+# Bug Reporting

+Bug reports with the documentation or bugs related to the LaTeX end should go in this repository, while bug reports related to the CAS should go in [https://github.com/cochraef/LuaCAS](https://github.com/cochraef/LuaCAS).
+There is no required format for bugs, but it should be clear how to replicate the bug and what you think the intended functionality should be.

 # License